Tribal Koraput becoming coffee hub

 Coffee cultivation has changed the life of Sidharth Pangi, a 38-year-old resident of Khudubu village in Nandapur block of the district, who like many others in the district worked as a migrant labourer in neighbouring Andhra Pradesh to support his family of four.

-“I never imagined that growing coffee could increase my income to the extent that I will no longer require to be a migrant labourer.
+"I never imagined that growing coffee could increase my income to the extent that I will no longer be required to be a migrant labourer.
 I earned around Rs 70,000 by selling coffee beans and another Rs 60,000 from black pepper in 2022-23," he said.

 It has helped him to purchase a four-wheeler for commercial purposes, which supplements his income, Pangi, who also cultivates maize and millet, said with pride.